jdmoody/Meowsteroids/README.md

 The Left and Right arrow keys rotate the ship.
 The Up arrow key propels the Nyancat forward.
 Use spacebar to shoot.
 Don't get hit by the Meowsteroids!

+## TODO:
+Migrate all UI code into new file using Module pattern to cleam up game.js file